 Employers also have a duty of care and must actively seek to take care of their employee’s safety.
-If an employee suffers psychological injuries while working for a negligent employer, they are eligible to make a negligence claim for loss of income and pain and suffering.
+If an employee suffers psychological injuries while working for a negligent employer, they can make a negligence claim for loss of income and pain and suffering.

-If you are suffering psychological trauma from workplace bullying having a lawyer by your side can help alleviate the stress of a worker’s compensation or a negligence case.
-Make no mistake, you will be up against an insurance company who will go to great lengths to minimise or dismiss any payout necessary.
+If you are suffering psychological trauma from workplace bullying, having a lawyer by your side can help alleviate the stress of a worker’s compensation or negligence case.
+Make no mistake, you will be up against an insurance company that will go to great lengths to minimise or dismiss any payout necessary.

 Prevention is better than cure when it comes to workplace bullying.
-If you are an employer, make sure all your workplace policies in place.
+If you are an employer, make sure all your workplace policies are in place.
 All employees should be made aware that bullying in the workplace is unacceptable.
-Appropriate worker’s compensation insurance cover should also be up to date in the event a worker makes a claim for psychological injury for workplace harassment.
+Appropriate worker’s compensation insurance cover should also be up to date if a worker claims psychological injury for workplace harassment.

 What do I do if an employee complains of workplace bullying?